-We’ve all had that fantasy before: cruising around the streets in a right hand drive import, with everyone around breaking their necks to get a second look at what they just say.
-Unfortunately getting an import car is time consuming and costly.
-There’s also some things you need to know before importing a car to the US.
+We’ve all had that fantasy before: cruising around the streets in a right-hand drive import, with everyone around breaking their necks to get a second look at what they just say.
+Unfortunately getting an import car is time-consuming and costly.
+There are also some things you need to know before importing a car to the US.

 Before you go off and attempt to purchase an import understand your local laws first.
 Every state has different laws, and that can make or break your import dreams.

 There are a few ways to legally import a car that’s under 25 years old.
 In a nutshell, all vehicles under 25 years old MUST meet DOT and EPA standards for that specific year that the vehicle was made in.
 This creates a big problem, since vehicles outside the US obviously may not meet US standards.

 It’s not even that other countries may have better safety standards or regulations.
 It’s just that each country has different ideas of what makes a car safe or not.

 If the vehicle you are trying to import originally met US Department of Transportation and EPA standards when it was manufactured then the vehicle can be imported without any import restrictions.
 These kinds of vehicles are almost always are already sold in the US.